Video shows California officer shoot homeless Black man

 Hall is on paid administrative leave and has requested a new assignment outside of Danville, which is pending, his attorney Michael Rains said.

-Rains said the video “tells nothing about what occurred there,” because it is shaky and shot from an odd angle, and because a road sign obscures the critical movements that preceded the shooting.
+Rains said the video “tells nothing about what occurred there,” because it is shaky and shot from an odd angle and because a road sign obscures critical movements that preceded the shooting.

 Sign up for Daily Newsletters